 Table 3.
 Common Causes of Non-Glomerular Hematuria

 The cornerstone of evaluating patients with hematuria is a thorough medical history and directed physical examination.
 A prior history of urologic disease or interventions is an important feature.
-Also, the presence of flank pain, fever or urinary symptoms such as dysuria, frequency and urgency should be noted.
+Also, the presence of flank pain, fever or urinary symptoms such as dysuria, frequency and urgency should be noted .
 Association with other activities (menses, physical exertion, etc.) may suggest an etiology for the patient's hematuria.
 Pelvic irradiation and certain chemotherapeutic agents, in particular cyclophosphamide and mitotane, have been associated with hemorrhagic cystitis.
-Both cigarette smoking and occupational exposures to aniline dyes and aromatic amines used in certain manufacturing processes increase the risk of bladder cancer.
+Both cigarette smoking and occupational exposures to aniline dyes and aromatic amines used in certain manufacturing processes increase the risk of bladder cancer as does any sort of chronic irritation of the bladder (eg indwelling catheter, stones, recurrent infections).

 The presence of edema and cardiac arrhythmias may suggest the nephrotic syndrome and atrial fibrillation (with the possibility of renal embolization), respectively.
 Costovertebral angle tenderness is suggestive of ureteral obstruction, often secondary to stone disease, in the afebrile patient.
 When fever and flank tenderness are both present the diagnosis of pyelonephritis should be entertained.

-If patient has not had a formal microscopic urinalysis this should also be part of the initial evaluation.
+If the patient has not had a formal microscopic urinalysis this should also be part of the initial evaluation.
 As noted earlier, the dipstick urinalysis may yield false-positive results in patients with myoglobinuria.
-Also, some patients may present with "red urine" relating to dietary intake or medication use (phenazopyridine) and these cases of spurious hematuria may reveal a normal urinalysis.
-Understand, however, that hematuria may be intermittent in patients with significant urologic disease and a repeat urinalysis should be obtained if the clinical suspicion is present.
+Also, some patients may present with "red urine" relating to dietary intake or medication use (phenazopyridine) and these cases of spurious hematuria may reveal a normal microscopic urinalysis.
+Understand, however, that hematuria may be intermittent in patients with significant urologic disease.

-In addition to identifying the number of red blood cells per high powered field, the presence of absence of red cell casts and/or dysmorphic red blood cells, the presence of white blood cells and bacteria no the urinalysis may suggest infection.
+In addition to identifying the number of red blood cells per high powered field, the presence of white blood cells, bacteria, nitrites, etc may suggest infection.
 If infection is suspected, a confirmatory urine culture should be obtained and a repeat urinalysis performed after the infection has been treated.
 Patients with findings consistent with glomerular hematuria should be referred to nephrology for further evaluation.

-Based on the history and physical examination, including the urinalysis, patients with non-glomerular hematuria may be stratified as high risk or low risk for significant underlying urologic disease.
-Patients with gross hematuria or those with any of the risk factors noted in Table 1 are considered high risk and should undergo a thorough urologic evaluation.
-Patients with asymptomatic hematuria and no associated risk factors are classified as low risk.
+Based on the history and physical examination, including the urinalysis, patients with non- glomerular hematuria may be stratified as high risk or low risk for significant underlying urologic disease.
+Patients with gross hematuria or those with asymptomatic microscopic hematuria and any of the risk factors noted in Table 1 are considered high risk and should undergo a thorough urologic evaluation.
+Patients with asymptomatic hematuria and no associated risk factors are classified as low risk yet still warrant a complete evaluation.
+Blood tests including renal function tests, complete blood count, and coagulation parameters can be useful, and PSA may be checked in men depending on their age.

 Because of the significant diseases that can cause nonglomerular hematuria, a complete evaluation of the urinary tract is indicated.
-Imaging studies are used to evaluate the upper urinary tract (kidneys and ureters) whereas urine cytology or direct endoscopic visualization of the bladder and urethra are needed for the lower urinary tract (Figure 5).
-The diagnostic studies selected depend on the risk factors for significant disease.
+Imaging studies are used to evaluate the upper urinary tract (kidneys and ureters) whereas direct endoscopic visualization of the bladder and urethra are needed for the lower urinary tract (Figure 5).

 Figure 5.
 Flexible cystoscopy is used to examine the lower urinary tract in hematuria cases.